 Eventually, and with luck, teachers evolve towards a focus of attention on effectiveness: “What have students learned?” and “What is it that I have done that has had most impact on what students have learned?”

 That questions of “what have students learned?” is one that has interested me.
 One of the resources that got me interested in it is the video “A Private Universe“.
 I like the contrast (or lack of it) in understanding of what causes the seasons between the the MIT graduate who studied planetary motion and the 9th grade student.
 Clearly, apart from being too late to be of any use, exams don’t always answer that question.
 What I find does help is to stop talking at the students, to stop presenting information and to start listening.
 I ask my students to keep a learning log describing what they do an don’t understand, I also use socrative to ask questions in class.
-I don’t need socrative because my classes are so large that I can’t ask student individually (learning logs would be problematic for me they were) but because the students seem more willing to answer.
+I don’t need socrative because my classes are so large that I can’t ask student individually but because the students seem more willing to answer.

 hmm, Gibbs’s last question is a difficult one to answer